learning-zone/python-basics/README.md

 container

-Let’s read the contents into a list, and then call reversed() on it:
+Let's read the contents into a list, and then call reversed() on it:
     for line in reversed(list(open('Today.txt')))
        print(line.rstrip())